 We have also entered into a cooperative research and development agreement ("CRADA") with the National Cancer Institute ("NCI") (part of the U.S Department of Health and Human Services) to develop ZEN-3694 for multiple oncology indications.
 The first clinical study is in resistant ovarian cancer combining ZEN-3694 with BMS's check point inhibitors and dosing in the study started in February 2022.
 The second NCI sponsored study in collaboration with the Dana-Farber Cancer Institute is evaluating the combination of ZEN-3694 plus chemotherapy in patients with nut midline carcinoma.
 The third NCI sponsored study combining ZEN-3694 with entinostat, a HDAC inhibitor, in patients with lymphoma or solid tumors is enrolling.
 Syndax is a co-collaborator for this study and is providing entinostat.
 A fourth study combining ZEN-3694 with Pfizer's MEKi, binimetinib is enrolling patients with ras activated solid tumors and TNBC.
 Three additional clinical studies under the CRADA are expected to start enrolling over the coming year.
+The fifth clinical trial is a Phase 2 Trial evaluating the combination of the BET Inhibitor, ZEN003694 (ZEN-3694), and the PARP Inhibitor Talazoparib, in patients with molecularly-selected solid tumors (ComBET) in indications such as PARPi resistant ovarian, prostate cancer, breast, and pancreatic cancers, and solid tumors with Ras alterations.
+The sixth clinical trial is evaluating the combination of ZEN-3694+Keytruda+chemotherapy for 1st line metastatic triple negative breast cancer in patients with PDL1-tumors.
+The seventh clinical trial is evaluating the combination of ZEN003694 in combination with Lily's CDK4/6 Inhibitor Abemaciclib in patients with NUT Carcinoma and other solid tumors.
+An additional two NCI led clinical studies under the CRADA are in the evaluation and start up phase and these will be disclosed at a later date.
 Data from some of these NCI sponsored studies are expected to start reading out in calendar 2024 and, if positive, may inform additional indications that ZEN-3694 can be advanced in.
-As at July 31, 2022, we are committed to provide additional funding totaling up to an estimated \$2.0 million (excluding the cost of ZEN-3694), anticipated over the next five years, including up to an estimated \$0.8 million over the next twelve months.
+As at October 31, 2022, we are committed to provide additional funding totaling up to an estimated \$2.0 million (excluding the cost of ZEN-3694), anticipated over the next five years, including up to an estimated \$0.7 million over the next twelve months.